Dependency theory: Stunted economic growth

-A main concern revolving around the issue of foreign aid is that the citizens in the country that is benefiting from aid lose motivation to work after receiving aid.
-In addition, some citizens will deliberately work less, resulting in a lower income, which in turn qualifies them for aid provision.
-Aid dependent countries are associated with having a lowly motivated workforce, a result from being accustomed to constant aid, and therefore the country is less likely to make economic progress and the living-standards are less likely to be improved.
-A country with long-term aid dependency remains unable to be self-sufficient and is less likely to make meaningful GDP growth which would allow for them to rely less on aid from richer countries.
-Food aid has been criticized heavily along with other aid imports due to its damage to the domestic economy.
-A higher dependency on aid imports results in a decline in the domestic demand for those products.
-In the long-run, the agricultural industry in LDC countries grows weaker due to long-term declines in demand as a result from food aid.
-In the future when aid is decreased, many LDC countries's agricultural markets are under-developed and therefore it is cheaper to import agricultural products.
+A primary concern about foreign aid is that citizens benefiting from aid may lose motivation to work.
+Some will deliberately work less, seeking a lower income in order to qualify for aid provision.
+Aid-dependent countries are considered less likely to make economic progress or improve living standards, potentially leading to long-term lack of self-sufficiency or GDP growth and reinforcing the cycle of dependency.
+Food aid has been particularly criticized for its damage to a local economy; a high dependency on these imports leads to a decline in domestic demand, resulting in the stagnation of the agricultural industries of the least-developed countries.
+In the future, when aid is decreased, this under-development leaves fragile and inadequate industries incapable of serving citizens.
 This occurred in Haiti, where 80% of their grain stocks come from the United States even after a large decrease in aid.
-In countries where there is a primary-product dependency on an item being imported as aid, such as wheat, economic shocks can occur and push the country further into an economic crisis.
+In countries where there is a primary-product dependency on an imported aid, such as wheat, foreign economic shocks can push the country into a local economic crisis.